peilingjiang/blog-jpl/content/posts/f20/new-realities/rc-cont.md

 Screen Extended provides an external display area, virtually, for the monitor to help users concentrate on the main task while accessing more content privately.
 With AR glasses (e.g. Apple Glasses,) users will be able to view the content seamlessly and interact with it using mouse or pointer, as the AR content has been integrated into the original OS.

 One of the main challenges for real-world development would be the detection of the screen area.
-Here I can just use a screenshot as the image anchor, but any change made to the screen could break the setup.
+Here I can simply use a screenshot as the image anchor, but any change made to the screen could break the setup.
 It might require _marking points_ around the monitor or displaying characteristic content around the screen to help detection.

 ### Prototype